 - The score is just the sum of the number on the tiles you’ve used.

-- Operators do not have any value but you do get to capture the bones tiles with them.
+- Operators do not have any value, but you do get to capture the bones tiles with them.

-- By and large the game is almost similar to the word game so you won’t have a steep learning curve.
+- By and large, the game is almost similar to the word game so you won’t have a steep learning curve.

 Numbler is a Game Center app so you can play the game with online friends and others.
-If you’re like me, you can play the game with the computer too (iPhone/iPad).
+If you’re like me, you can play the game on the computer too (iPhone/iPad).
 It’s a must-have if you want to develop math skill and in many ways, it’s an interesting and fun way to do that.

 Numbler has a free version and a paid version which costs $0.99.
-The game is for everyone basically but school kids will have the best fun and learning experience.
+The game is for everyone basically, but school kids will have the best fun and learning experience.